snyk-fixtures/device-cloud-python/README.md

 - Event message publishing
 - Alarm publishing
 - pytest implementation start.
 Run `pytest -v .` to run unit tests.
-  `pytest --cov-report=html --cov=hdcpython -v .` Will generate a directory
+  `pytest --cov-report=html --cov=helix -v .` Will generate a directory
   containing an HTML report of coverage.
 - Websockets (setting the port to 443 will use websockets to send MQTT packets)
 - Connection loss handling (Publishes made while offline will be cached and sent